 But God helped me break through this.
 I was bold enough to tell them of how maligned they were in their disposition towards me.
 How do you want to increase?
-How do you want people to come into the fold if this is how you react towards them?
+How do you want people to come into the fold if this is how you react to them?
 These were questions I asked of them.
 Then they repented, returned and apologized.

 That’s how the church should be, a place where people can come in and fellowship and feel at home.
 If we are not set up this way on every level, sinners would receive Jesus and then become lonely, and it’ll become very easy for them to return to the first brotherhood they had, having no immediate one to fill that space.

 The form of influence I had as a cult member came with me into the Christian fold.
 Soon I found myself wielding same influence.
 I was somewhat of a street inclined person so I was very concerned about how the Christian life could influence society, how a believer affected the lives of those around him.

 Soon, the Bible opened to me.
 Even I was surprised by the rate at which I could understand the Bible when I read it.

 I wasn’t alone in this transformation.
 Soon, I heard of other friends who lived wayward lives giving their lives to Christ.

 Kunle stood in the gap for me.
 Several times I felt the temptation to do some of the things I did in the past like watch porn and the likes.
 But Kunle and his team prayed for me and I received help through their prayers until I became established.